Updated with New Information On

 It’s important to note that not all Italian roast coffee is actually from Italy.
 It’s simply a roasting method.
 Italian roast coffee is extremely dark—even darker than French roast.

 There are crossovers between Italian coffee and Italian roast, though.
-Italians tend to prefer stronger, more powerful flavors in their coffee.
+Italians tend to prefer stronger, more powerful flavor profile.
 People who prefer milder, more delicate flavors and lighter roasting methods may call them “burnt” or “ashy” but it’s all a matter of taste.

 Someone who likes milder coffees may have a hard time with both Italian roast and even the best Italian coffees.
 It simply boils down to personal preference.
 There are always exceptions, of course.

 Need help narrowing your Italian coffee choices down a little more?
 Here are some of the best Italian coffees on Amazon:

 This dark roast is rich, full-bodied, creamy, and has notes of chocolate and spices.
 It’s an intense combination of Brazilian Arabica and African and Indonesian Robusta beans.
 Four 8.8-ounce packages are around. $20.00.
 (Check out the latest rates here!)

 One of the safest bets, when you’re figuring out how to find the best Italian coffee, is to check Amazon for a combination of a high number of reviews and a four- to- five-star rating.
 Lavazza Super Crema (medium espresso roast) has almost 5,000 reviews and 4.2 stars.